-Entering his second season as the Associate Head Coach of George Fox University, Steve Robertson has already made an impact on the men's tennis program.
+Entering his third season as the Associate Head Coach of George Fox University, Steve Robertson has already made an impact on the men's tennis program.

 Robertson helped the Bruins achieve new heights in the 2016-17 season, as Alex Namba and Spencer Watanabe became the program's first All-Americans.
 The pair competed at the 2016 ITA Oracle Cup and the NCAA West Regionals.